Our philosophy.

 Educators spend most of their professional lives in a single room.
 They know the milestones for that age in their hands.
 The Joeys Room educators are practised baby-handlers.
 The Rainbow Room educators know what the local primary schools look for.
 The continuity is built into how we staff the building.

-West Ryde is one of Sydney's most diverse suburbs.
+West Ryde is one of Sydney's more diverse suburbs.
 The families at our centre between them speak Mandarin, Cantonese, Korean, Tagalog, Spanish, Hindi, Arabic, Vietnamese and English at home, among others.
 Our educators come from similarly varied backgrounds.

 This shows up in small ways every day.
 Diwali.
 Lunar New Year.
 Eid.
 Christmas.
 NAIDOC Week.
 Festivals are not theme-weeks, they're occasions where we step into the celebration with the families bringing them.
 Children grow up taking it for granted that their friend's family makes different food, observes different holidays, and that this is normal and good.